ansys/pyoptislang/doc/source/osl_server_api/optislang_server_queries.rst

 Server queries
 ==============
-These methods are specific to the :mod:`ansys.optislang.core.server_queries <ansys.optislang.core.server_queries>` module and can be used to generate queries to the optiSLang server:
+These methods are specific to the :py:mod:`ansys.optislang.core.tcp.server_queries <ansys.optislang.core.tcp.server_queries>` module and can be used to generate queries to the optiSLang server:

-.. currentmodule:: ansys.optislang.core.server_queries
+.. currentmodule:: ansys.optislang.core.tcp.server_queries

 .. autosummary::
    :toctree: _autosummary